UnionInternationalCheminsdeFer/OSDM/spec/foreword.md

   as well as the fare provider role.

-- To provide a specification that can be supported by existing or upcoming systems without major investments to secure existing investments
+- To provide a specification that can be supported by existing or upcoming systems without major investments to secure existing investments.

-- To reduce unnecessary message conversions between callers as they provide no business value
+- To reduce unnecessary message conversions between callers as they provide no business value.

 ## Summary